ashishbista/ashishbista.github.io/_posts/2013-12-22-nginx-performance-tuning.md

 categories: [nginx, performance tuning]
 ---

 Nginx is remarkably capable of serving a huge number of requests with a very efficient latency.
-With the proper combination of hardware and software, Nginx can handle 500,000 requests per second at 1,000 concurrent connections.
+With the proper combination of hardware and software, Nginx can concurrently handle really a massive number of requests per second.

 First, you need to install the latest version of Nginx.
 Follow the official guild to install Nginx. [https://www.nginx.com/resources/wiki/start/topics/tutorials/install/](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

 Before moving forward, keep a backup of the original configuration file `cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.orig`

-I've written inline comments on each configuration parameters that you need to optimize.
-Please go through each them and updated as per your requirements.
+I've written inline comments on each configuration parameters that you may need to optimize.
+Please go through each of them and update as per your requirements.

 Now start editing :
 `vim /etc/nginx/nginx.conf`